Beyoncé Hugs Meghan Markle at Lion King Premiere

 Looking like a queen, Beyoncé bonded immediately at the Lion King U.K. premiere with a real royal, Meghan Markle.

-The singer and cast member sported an off-the-shoulder golden gown with side slit as she walked the red carpet at Leicester Square Gardens with husband Jay-Z. There, they met up with Meghan, who wore a semi-sheer black dress, and husband Prince Harry, and the ladies hugged it out immediately.
-This marked the first time they have been photographed together.
+The singer and cast member sported an off-the-shoulder golden gown with side slit as she walked the red carpet at Leicester Square Gardens with husband Jay-Z. There, they chatted with Meghan, who wore a semi-sheer black dress, and husband Prince Harry, and the ladies hugged it out immediately.
+This marked the first time they have been photographed together and is believed to be the first time they have met.

-The couples then talked to each other about their kids, according to the Daily Mail's Rebecca English, who posted a video on Twitter.
+Harry kissed Beyonce on both cheeks in greeting and Jay-Z told him and Harry, "congrats" on the first of their son Archie Harrison, who was born two months ago.
+Beyoncé said the child was "so beautiful," according to reports.
+She also told the duchess, "We love you guys."

+The premiere was held in "support of the conservation and communities work of His Royal Highness through The Royal Foundation", Buckingham Palace said.

-See photos of the couples and other stars at the Lion King premiere in London:
+See more photos of the couples and other stars at the Lion King premiere in London:

 David Fisher/Shutterstock